saltyorg/docs/docs/sandbox/apps/homeassistant.md

 Note that while it will work on a remote server, it takes some doing to get it to interface with a local server or local devices.
 It is not recommended or supported.

 !!!
 Warning
     By default, the role is NOT protected behind your Authelia/SSO middleware.
+Home Assistant has its own authentication system, and it is recommended to use that.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|